Articles in this section

 5. Recreate custom mappings:

 • If you’ve implemented custom mappings in REST flows, ensure equivalent mappings are correctly configured in the GraphQL flows.
+This applies to the flows NetSuite item to Shopify product (add or update) and NetSuite matrix item to Shopify product (add or update).

 • The GraphQL-based Product API utilizes the productSet mutation outlined in the Shopify productSet mutation article.
 Only fields included in this mutation can be added to custom mappings.